joepool/MSTeams-PTT/README.md

 # Teams Push to Talk
- Java Application to bring push to talk functionality to Microsoft Teams.
+ A work in progress Java Application to bring push to talk functionality to Microsoft Teams.